ziishaned/learn-regex/README.md

 ## What is Regular Expression?

-> Regular expression is a group of characters or symbols which is used to find a specific pattern from a text.
+> Regular expression is a group of characters or symbols which are used to find a specific pattern from a text.

 A regular expression is a pattern that is matched against a subject string from left to right.
 The word "Regular expression" is a mouthful, you will usually